microsoft/LightGBM/R-package/README.md

 ./R-package/recreate-configure.sh
 ```

-If you do not have easy access to an Ubuntu 18.04 environment, the `coonfigure` script can be generated using Docker.
+If you do not have easy access to an Ubuntu 18.04 environment, the `configure` script can be generated using Docker.

 ```shell
 docker run \